-- A "fresh look" at a new or ongoing problem,
+- An impartial and independent look at your problem,

-- Timely acknowledgment.
+- Timely acknowledgment,

 - The name and phone number of the individual assigned to its case,

 - Updates on progress,

 - Timeframes for action,

 - Speedy resolution, and

 - Courteous service.

 When contacting the Taxpayer Advocate, the corporation should be prepared to provide the following information.